-- · Inoperable vehicles and/or vehicles that are not licensed or currently registered must be parked where they are not visible from the street or neighboring properties. - · Temporary RV parking permits, which are good for a maximum of 14 days per calendar year, may be obtained by calling the Community Improvement office at (909) 399-5499 or by stopping by the Community Development counter at City Hall.
-Permits are required for at home RV maintenance and trip preparation/ return.
+- Inoperable vehicles and/or vehicles that are not licensed or currently registered must be parked where they are not visible from the street or neighboring properties. - Recreational vehicles, such as boats, campers, motor homes, and trailers (including utility trailers) must be parked or stored within a garage or in an interior side or rear yard that is enclosed with a non-transparent fence, a wall, or continuous row of shrubbery, not less than five feet high. - Temporary RV parking permits, which are good for a maximum of 14 days per calendar year, may be obtained by calling the Community Improvement office at (909) 399-5499 or by stopping by the Community Development counter at City Hall.
+Permits are required for at home RV maintenance and trip preparation/